steg0/tabletool/src/main/resources/README.txt

 To navigate across a result table, use Up/Down arrow keys.

-In a result table, a double click on a cell brings up a window to view the cell content in a larger space.
+In a result table, a double click or Enter on a cell brings up a window to view the cell content in a larger space.
 For CLOBs, this fetches the complete content instead of displaying the standard Object::toString().
 For BLOBs, it displays the first couple of bytes as a dump but offers export/import functionality.
 For DB2, connect with the "progressiveStreaming=2" option to be able to export BLOBs.
 Also see notes about the import function below.

-A right click on the result table brings up a popup menu which allows closing the table.
-This also closes any underlying ResultSet.
+A right click on the result table brings up a popup menu which allows closing the table, or exporting the buffer with desktop actions.
+Closing also closes any underlying ResultSet.
 Normally, the tool leaves ResultSets open, but closes them when:

 Ⓐ a subsequent query is submitted over the connection; and, as mentioned, Ⓑ the result table is closed (either with the popup action or by closing the tab).